 The Superintendent of the Maryland State Police holds the rank of Colonel.
 Within State government, the Superintendent is the Secretary of the Department of State Police and a member of the Governor's Cabinet.
 The Superintendent is responsible for all facets of the Maryland State Police and he is the ultimate authority within the Agency.
 The Superintendent is appointed by the Governor and must be confirmed by the Maryland Senate.

-Four members of the Maryland State Police hold the rank of Lieutenant Colonel.
-Each Lieutenant Colonel oversees one of the four bureaus within the State Police and is responsible for all aspects of that bureau's operation.
+Three members of the Maryland State Police hold the rank of Lieutenant Colonel.
+Each Lieutenant Colonel oversees one of the three bureaus within the State Police and is responsible for all aspects of that bureau's operation.
 Lieutenant Colonels are appointed by the Superintendent.

 Majors in the State Police are responsible for supervising a command within the State Police (such as the Logistics Command of the Support Services Bureau or one of the two commands within the Field Operations Bureau).
 Majors are appointed by the Superintendent.